botanix-labs/Macbeth/adrs/gitflow.md

 - If you are fixing a bug in the latest stable version, create a new branch from `main`.

 New branch name must have a format of `<type>/[scope]/<name>` and follow [commit rules](#commits).
+The `name` must be alphanumeric and can contain dashes.
+It should be descriptive enough to understand the purpose of the branch.

 **Examples:**
 - `feat/consensus/implement-attestation` - Adding a new attestation feature to the consensus module